Techtron

-Techtron Appliances was established in 1938 by Mr Geoffrey S.V.
-Frew, and manufactured electronic equipment to order in North Melbourne, Australia.
+Techtron Appliances was an Australian electronics manufacturer established in 1938 by Mr Geoffrey S.V.
+Frew.
+It manufactured electronic equipment to order in North Melbourne, Australia.
 The name was derived from the words 'Technical' and 'Electronic'.

+History

 After the second world war, Mr Frew manufactured a range of scientific equipment from his home in Brighton.

 In 1954, Techtron moved to small cottages in Market St. South Melbourne, and in 1957, won a tender to build electronics modules for Atomic Absorption Spectrophotometers (AAS) to CSIRO specifications.
 Mr Frew worked closely with Alan Walsh, the originator and developer of the atomic absorption method of chemical analysis.

 By 1962 Techtron had supplied about of these 40 kits, and took a manufacturing license from CSIRO to manufacture complete AAS instruments using imported Carl Zeiss AG monochromators, with electronics and other components made locally.

 In 1964 Techtron produced the first all-Australian AA instrument, the Techtron AA3, and presented it at the 1964 Pittsburgh Conference in the United States of America.